Netflix/metaflow/test/README.md

 #### Checkers

-Currently the test harness exercises two types of user interfaces:
+Currently, the test harness exercises two types of user interfaces:
 The command line interface, defined in `cli_check.py`, and the Python API, defined in `mli_check.py`.

-Currently you can use these checkers to assert values of data artifacts or log output.
+Currently, you can use these checkers to assert values of data artifacts or log output.
 If you want to add test for new type of functionality in the CLI and/or the Python API, you should add a new method in the `MetaflowCheck` base class and corresponding implementations in